Social-AI-VU/social-interaction-cloud/docs/source/external_APIs/google_dialogflow_key.rst

 https://console.cloud.google.com/flows/enableapi?apiid=dialogflow.googleapis.com

 3. **Create service account**
-Go to https://console.cloud.google.com/iam-admin/serviceaccounts and click on the project you just created, then click “Create service account” in the top bar
+Go to https://console.cloud.google.com/iam-admin/serviceaccounts and click on the project you just created, then click "Create service account" in the top bar
-Follow the instructions, and grant it the following roles
+Follow the instructions, and grant it the following roles:

 - Dialogflow API Client
 - Dialogflow API Reader

 4. **Create account key**
 In the service accounts view, click the service account you have just created.